DanCouper/Sutor-Random/README.md

 ### `Random.seeded([seed])`

 Returns a random value between zero and one inclusive.
 Functionally identical to `Math.random()`.
-If the optional seed is passed, values become fixed.
+If the optional seed is passed, values become predictable.

 ```
 > Random.seeded(1)